bitpwr/qaketool/README.md

 ## Build the shared library

-To cross compile for Android, it is enough to point out the toolchain file and define the Android Api level.
+To cross compile for Android, it is enough to point out the toolchain file in the NDK and define the Android Api level.
 For Qt applications we must also set `CMAKE_PREFIX_PATH` to indicate to CMake where to find the pre-built Qt libraries.
 Since the toolchain file appends the sysroot to all find paths, we must also set `CMAKE_FIND_ROOT_PATH_MODE_PACKAGE` to find the Qt modules.